 This course will serve as an in-depth exploration of pixel-based graphics using the current version of Adobe Photoshop, its tools, techniques and essential features.
-Students use Photoshop to create images in the most effective manner for print and web publishing.
+Students use Photoshop to create images in the most effective manner for print, web publishing and fine art applications.
 Students develop digital projects and learn appropriate file formats and terminology to effectively communicate with colleagues, printers, web developers in the field; learn how to apply visual design elements and principles; discover their personal style.
-They are also introduced to the evolving role of the Photoshop artist and designer working professionally today
+They are also introduced to the evolving role of the Photoshop artist and designer working professionally today.